fatihbalsoy/material-board/README.md

 - New features
 - Support third-party plugins or themes
-- Fixing bugs caused by Wordpress updates
-- Fixing security vulnurabilities
+- Fixing bugs and security vulnurabilities

 ## Licenses